texx00/sandypi/readme.md

 Should be compatible with other firmwares as well.
 If not please open an issue.

 ## Marlin 2.0 setup
-In the settings select the port and the correct baudrate (usually 115200 or 250000).
-Marlin needs the command checksum to be enable (enable "send code checksum" in the settings).
+In the settings select the serial port, the correct baudrate (usually 115200 or 250000) and the correct firmware type.

 ## Grbl 1.1
-In the settings select the port and the correct baudrate (usually 115200 or 250000).
-Grbl may not need the command checksum (disable "send code checksum" in the settings).
+In the settings select the serial port, the correct baudrate (usually 115200 or 250000) and the correct firmware type.

 # Updates